jorgenschaefer/elpy/docs/ide.rst

    Attach the current python buffer to a specific python shell (whose name is asked with completion).
-   You can use this function, for example, to have one python shell per project,
+   You can use this function to have one python shell per project, with:
-   with:

 .. code-block:: lisp